Diving bell: Bell cursor

-A bell cursor is a device used to guide and control the motion of the bell through the air and the splash zone near the surface, where waves can move the bell significantly.
+A bell cursor is a device used to guide and control the motion of the bell through the air and the splash zone near the surface, where waves can move the bell significantly, to and from a depth where the water motion is less energetic.
 It can either be a passive system which relies on additional ballast weight or an active system which uses a controlled drive system to provide vertical motion.
 The cursor has a cradle which locks onto the bell and which moves vertically on rails to constrain lateral movement.
 The bell is released and locked onto the cursor in the relatively still water below the splash zone.

+Moon pool aeration system

+On some diving support vessels the moon pool is provided with an aeration system which blows large volumes of low pressure air into the water of the moon pool through submerged nozzles.
+This converts the water to two-phase foam of lower density than the water, which exerts less force on the bell when it passes between the air above and the unaerated water below the interface.
+The density change is relatively gradual, and water motion of waves and vortices in the aerated zone is attenuated, so shock loads are significantly reduced.

 Heave compensation

 Heave compensation equipment is used to stabilise the depth of the bell by counteracting vertical movement of the handling system caused by movements of the platform, and usually also maintains correct tension on the guide wires.
 It is not usually essential, depending on the stability of the platform.